-Cow horns, Buffalo horns, stag antlers and tusks are used in horn craft.
-The desired object is carved from the solid part of a horn after soaking it in water.
-If shaping is necessary, then the carved piece is heated to a specific temperature and shaped.
-After that, its surface is smoothed down with the help of a rough file, flat file or half round file and a sharp stainless steel blade respectively.
+Cow horns, Buffalo horns, stag antlers and tusks are used in horn crafts.
+The desired object is carved out from the solid part of a horn after soaking it in water.
+For further shaping, the carved pieces are heated to a specific temperature and are softened.
+The surface is then smoothed down with the help of a rough file, flat file, half round file or a sharp stainless steel blade.
 Necessary bores are made to fix appendages.
-In the past, eyes were made of the stag antler stick at the center of which a bore was drilled and stuffed with lacquer burnt in a luminous flame.
-After drilling bores, light incisions and grooves are made in the required places on the body of the horn work.
-At this stage it is handed over to the women for polishing.
-They rub he articles first with an eighty-count sand paper and then with wet Khrshana leaves one surface of which is rough.
-The polishing is contained till the horn work is smooth and shiny.
-Then it is thoroughly cleaned with water and dried in open air.
-After drying it is further polishing with cow dung ash or charcoal ash and the various parts are assembled.
-Applying either limestone paste or white varnish highlights the desired areas.
-Finally coconut oil is smeared all over to give the horn work a beautiful sheen.
+Polishing is the next step in the making of these crafts which is done by rubbing the articles first with sand paper and then with wet Khrshana leaves.
+The polishing is continued till the horn becomes smooth and shiny.
+These are then thoroughly cleansed with water and dried in open air.
+After drying these are further polished with cow dung ash or charcoal ash.
+Applying limestone paste or white varnish highlights the desired areas.
+Finally coconut oil is smeared all over the artefact to render a beautiful sheen.

-Raw bone of dead animals is cut into pieces of desired size and immersed in water for 12 hours.
+Similar to the horn crafts, making of bone crafts also involves a series of elaborate procedures.
+Raw bones of dead animals are firstly cut into desired sizes and are immersed in water for 12 hours.
 This process softens the bone.
-Later these pieces are scrapped and cleaned.
-Then they are shaped to a desired object on a lathe.
+Later these pieces are scrapped and cleaned and are shaped according to the artefact, on a lathe.
 Carving is done with the aid of a file drill.
-Carving entails systematic scrapping/scooping and chiseling of the materials from the core block.
-The crafts made from ivory and Shell are also very famous.
+Polishing, colouring and designing of these articles in varied patterns are the final steps in the making of bone crafts.